 What I like best about the DaTerra Cucina Vesuvio Ceramic Fry Pan is the unique Italian design and the generous depth of the pan allowing more cooking volume with fewer spills.

-The DaTerra Cucina is crafted with four layers of non-stick coating and a forged volcanic mineral coating and is available in both a 9 ½ and 13 inch version.
+The DaTerra Cucina is crafted with four layers of non-stick coating and a forged volcanic mineral coating and is 9 ½ inch in diameter.

 The lightweight aluminum construction and the silicone covered handles make this frying pan easy and comfortable to handle.
 If you need to bake your dish a bit, you can pop it into the oven thanks to the 450°F oven safety rating.